You can use your Health Savings Account for non-medical expenses after age 65 without penalty.

 With an FSA, you elect to have your annual contribution (up to the limit set by the IRS, which for 2016 is $2,550) deducted from your paycheck each pay period, in equal installments throughout the year, until you reach the yearly maximum you have specified.
 The amount of your pay that goes into an FSA will not count as taxable income, so you will have immediate tax savings.
 FSA dollars can be used during the plan year to pay for qualified expenses and services.
 And at the end of the year, you can roll over up to $500 of your contribution to the next plan year, provided your employer's plan allows this.

 Yes.
 All eligible out-of-pocket expenses incurred by you, your spouse and your qualified dependents can be reimbursed from your Healthcare FSA, even if your spouse and qualified dependents are not enrolled in your employer's health plan.

-For 2015 and 2016, Healthcare FSA contributions are limited by the IRS to $2,550.
-The contribution limits in his/her employer's Healthcare FSA.
+For 2016, Healthcare FSA contributions are limited by the IRS to $2,550.
+If filing taxes jointly, the maximum contribution is $5,100 (2,550 per person).
 Employers may elect a lower limit as part of their Healthcare FSA plan design.
 You should check with your Human Resources department for the specifics of your plan.
 The IRS contribution limit with be adjusted annually to account for inflation increases.

 Alternatively, if you have an FSA or Limited Purpose FSA, you may be eligible to roll over up to $500 of your contribution to the next plan year, provided your employer has changed the plan documents to allow this.
 This rollover option does not apply to Dependent Care FSAs.